John L. Morrison

-John Loyal Morrison (September 10, 1863 – May 18, 1926) founded the controversial Duluth, Minnesota newspaper Ripsaw.
+John Loyal Morrison (September 10, 1863 – May 18, 1926) was an American newspaper publisher who founded the controversial Duluth, Minnesota newspaper Ripsaw.
 His editorial attacks on area politicians were so unrelenting that a state law was passed specifically to shut down his paper.
 The legal battle that followed led to a landmark Supreme Court decision affirming the unconstitutionality of prior restraint laws.

 Early years

 Morrison was born in Tabor, Iowa, the first of five children by Joshua L. Morrison and Martha Abigail Gardner.
-The Morrisons were a puritanical Christian family.
+The Morrisons were a fundamentalist Christian family.
 Every morning, after breakfast, they held a family worship, and John and his siblings were all taught to abstain from alcohol, smoking and gambling.

 After graduating from Tabor College, Morrison went to work teaching school in Western, Nebraska.
 While in Western, he published the first Ripsaw newspaper.
 He is also believed to have published similar papers, or at least worked in the journalism field, in Missouri and Montana, as well as Crete, Friend and DeWitt, Nebraska.

 From 1889 to 1890, Morrison was in Kansas City, where he worked as a police reporter for the Kansas City Daily Times.

 He came to Duluth in 1893, and that fall he was hired as a reporter for the Duluth Evening Herald.
 After seven months at the Herald, he joined the paper's new organized labor department as an editor, attending and reporting on labor functions for two years.

 Morrison became a regularly elected honorary member of the Trades Assembly, and, in the spring of 1895, was asked to speak at an executive meeting about the boycott of the Imperial Mill's flour products.
 He spoke critically of B. C. Church, president of the mill.
-According to Morrison, that made Church “very angry, as autocrats usually are when a commoner criticizes them.”
+According to Morrison, that made Church "very angry, as autocrats usually are when a commoner criticizes them."
 Church allegedly demanded Morrison be discharged from the Herald, threatening to cancel his advertising in the paper.
 Morrison's employment at the Herald was, indeed, swiftly terminated.